 Our approach to care planning ensures we capture all your preferences and wishes so you can live a contented life in the comfort of your own home.
 We take time to find the carer that would best meet your care and support needs, making sure they are closely aligned with how you wish to live your life.
 Once care is in place, our local teams made up of care and clinical experts provide you, your family and our carer with an abundance of on-going support.
 This gives you peace of mind that you or your loved one is receiving the very best live-in care.

-The cost of live-in care is dependent on the level of care and support you require.
-Our experts will conduct a comprehensive assessment of your needs at your home, or in hospital if you are awaiting discharge to truly understand what you need and therefore how much live-in care will cost.
+The cost of live-in care depends on the level of care and support you require.
+Our experts will conduct a comprehensive assessment of your needs at your home, or in hospital if you are awaiting discharge, to truly understand what you need and how much live-in care will cost.

 We know that our live-in care costs are comparable to those of a good quality care home.
 It is worth noting that when comparing the cost live-in care with a care package in a care home, that the fee you pay for live-in care is actually for the care and support you receive.
 In a care home your weekly fee mainly covers your accommodation, food and social activities with the care package being only a small part of what you pay.You may be entitled to either healthcare funding,social care funding or Government funding to contribute to the cost of live-in care.
 If you are faced with having to finance your own live-in care (known as self-funding care), there are initiatives available to you, including care fees annuities or equity release schemes that could provide the funds you need for your care and support.